ESLint: Setting Up From Start to Finish

 In this example, we use eslint:recommended rules as a foundation for code checks.
 Also, we configured it to ignore certain directories and enforced the use of curly braces.

 The default config uses eslint:recommended rules, which serve as a good base, but I need something more.
 A few years ago, while exploring various JavaScript coding styles, I came across Airbnb's style guide, however, I found it to be too much for my needs.
-Then I discovered Standard JS, which is also quite popular and seemed more manageable.
+Then I found Standard JS, then Neostandard.
+You can learn more about available coding standards here.

 ESLint offers an integration plugin for VS Code, making it incredibly easy to get started - simply install the plugin and start using it!
 The tool will highlight any issues in your code that don't align with the selected rules.